 - The distributor must document the distribution rights in the relevant country/territory.

-The film must be in its primary release phase, defined as three years after the film’s international première.
-If the film has not had an international première, the primary release phase is considered to be three years after the Norwegian première.
+The film must be in its primary release phase, defined as one years before the film’s international première to two years after the film´s international première.
+If the film has not had an international première, the primary release phase is considered to be one year before the Norwegian première to two yers after the Norwegian première.

 Important requirements for the application